 We discovered this beautiful hidden beach after a tip-off from a local that Om beach is the beach to go to if you want to get away from the crowds.

 The beach is about a ten-minute tuk-tuk ride from the small temple town of Gokarna but vehicles can only go as far as the top of the hill, meaning that you must climb down a fair few steps to get to it.
 It is worth it though.
-The beach is made up of a number of little coves said to make the shape of an O and an M, hence the reason OM beach.
+The beach is made up of two semi crescents that join and form the shape of Om (a Hindu spiritual Symbol), hence the name.

 - Om Beach is a long stretch of golden sand backed by lush greenery and lined with a good few beach restaurants also offering places to stay.
 There is just enough to do if you have kids with you too.
 My two teenagers had a ball exploring all the coves, swimming in the sea and playing frisbee.
 Frisbee is about as energetic as Om beach gets.